ronnyml/snowplow-wiki/technical-documentation/1-trackers/SnowPlow-Tracker-Protocol.md

 |:--------------|:-----------------|:---------|:------------------------------|:-----------------|:--------------------------|
 | `tv`          | `v_tracker`      | text     | Identifier for Snowplow tracker | No             | `js-0.5.1`                |

-For deployments where multiple trackers are used (e.g. for businesses that use the [Javascript tracker] (javascript-tracker) to track events on their domains alongside the [No-JS tracker] (no-js-tracker) to track events on 3rd party domains), it is useful to be able to distinguish data generated from each tracker.
+For deployments where multiple trackers are used (e.g. for businesses that use the [JavaScript tracker] (javascript-tracker) to track events on their domains alongside the [No-JS tracker] (no-js-tracker) to track events on 3rd party domains), it is useful to be able to distinguish data generated from each tracker.
 It can also be useful when tracker versions are updated, so that it is easier to see if an update in tracker accounts for a feature of the data at analysis time.

 Back to [common field types](#common).